Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

-The fraction of these randomly chosen Fock states with oscillatory, instead of decaying, average temporal autocorrelations as well as the dynamic heterogeneity increases significantly as one cranks up the disorder strength even further.
+The fraction of such randomly chosen Fock states with oscillatory, instead of decaying, spatially averaged temporal autocorrelations as well as the dynamic heterogeneity in real space increases significantly as one cranks up the disorder strength even further.
 We now show results for a disorder strength of $\alpha=30$, both for $10 \times 2$ and $6 \times 4$ ladders.
-The increased dynamic heterogeneity is already evident when one calculates the infinite temperature autocorrelation and compares it to the average autocorrelation from $50$ randomly chosen Fock states whose average energies lie within the bin with the highest number of energy eigenstates (Fig.~\ref{fig:autoClargeA}).
+This increased disorder is still not enough to localize the system even though $\alpha/\alpha_c(L_y=2) \approx 0.95$ which places this coupling to be close to the critical coupling, but on the thermal side, in the case of thin ladders with $L_y=2$.
+The increased dynamic heterogeneity is already evident when one calculates the infinite temperature autocorrelation and compares it to the spatially averaged autocorrelation from $50$ randomly chosen Fock states whose average energies lie within the bin with the highest number of energy eigenstates (Fig.~\ref{fig:autoCintermediate} (middle and bottom panels)).
 While the infinite temperature autocorrelation is still quite featureless and decays monotonically for both the ladders, we see that the randomly chosen Fock states show a very wide range of dynamical behavior.
-In particular, there are now $23$ ($14$) Fock states with clear oscillatory dynamics in the average autocorrelation for the particular disorder realization used for $10 \times 2$ ($6 \times 4$) ladder to generate Fig.~\ref{fig:autoClargeA}.
+In particular, there are now $23$ ($14$) Fock states with clear oscillatory dynamics in the average autocorrelation for the particular disorder realization used for $10 \times 2$ ($6 \times 4$) ladder to generate Fig.~\ref{fig:autoCintermediate} (middle and bottom panels).
 Some of these autocorrelations are marked using a different color for clarity in the same figure.

-In Fig.~\ref{fig:autoC10x2fewAlph30} (Fig.~\ref{fig:autoC6x4fewalph30}), we show the local autocorrelation of a few selected Fock states from the $50$ randomly chosen Fock states for $10 \times 2$ ($6 \times 4$) ladder with disorder $\alpha=30$.
-The top panel of Fig.~\ref{fig:autoC10x2fewAlph30} (Fig.~\ref{fig:autoC6x4fewalph30}) shows an example of a Fock state whose average autocorrelator does not show any significant oscillations for the $10 \times 2$ ($6 \times 4$) ladder.
-While $C_\square(|F\rangle,t)$ does seem to relax to steady state values for the different plaquettes for the $6 \times 4$ ladder, these values are very different from the expected $\langle \Opots \rangle_{\mathrm{th}}$ value for this ladder dimension with most of the plaquettes that start with $\Opots=1$ at $t=0$ giving $\langle \Opots(t) \rangle \geq 0.75$ even for $t \sim 300$.
-The situation is similar for the autocorrelation of the chosen Fock state in the $10 \times 2$ ladder, except that the fluctuations around the steady state of $\langle \Opots\rangle$ for the different plaquettes seems to be larger in this case.